jlncrnt/rosalind/README.md

-# This repo is used to store Rosalind's excercises
+# This repo is used to store my solutions to Rosalind's excercises

-A notebook per excercise.